kubeflow/website/content/en/docs/components/pipelines/v1/sdk-v2/v2-compatibility.md

 1. Install [Kubeflow Pipelines Standalone](/docs/components/pipelines/installation/standalone-deployment) 1.7.0 or higher.
 Note, support for other distributions is under development, see [Current Caveats section](#current-caveats).

 2. Run the following command to install Kubeflow Pipelines SDK v1.8.
-If you run this command in a Jupyter notebook, restart the kernel after installing the SDK.
+If you run this command in a workbench, restart the kernel after installing the SDK.

     ```bash
     pip install kfp==1.8